why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

     ```
 ##### List packages providing specified capability
 * `what-provides` or `wp`

+!!! warning
+    The subcommand `what-provides` is deprecated.
+It is replaced by `search --provides --match-exact`.

 ##### Add a package lock
 * `locks` or `ll`
 ##### Remove a package lock